innotrade/enapso-graphdb-cli/README.md

---verbose      -v   log detailed output to the console --targetfile   -t   file name for exports to file --sourcefile   -s   file name for import from file --format       -f   please refer to the below format specification
+--verbose      -v   log detailed output to the console --targetfile   -t   file name for exports to file --sourcefile   -s   file name for import from file --queryfile    -q   file name for the query file (SPARQL) --format       -f   please refer to the below format specification
 ```